 - You have been dismissed from your program;

-- You are a "no show" on your first day of class;
+- You are a "no show" on your first day of class, unless you have communicated directly with your Instructor or Counselor in advance.

 - You report it stolen;

 - You cannot produce your ID/pass when asked; and/or

 - You have withdrawn from your program.